kherr9/ToyStorage/README.md

 var documentCollection = new DocumentCollection(container, middleware);
 ```

 The `Middleware` components have access to the request, the response, and the next middleware component in the request-response cycle.
-This model is used in popluar frameworks, such as [Express](http://expressjs.com/en/guide/using-middleware.html) and [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware?tabs=aspnetcore2x).
+This pattern is used in frameworks, such as [Express](http://expressjs.com/en/guide/using-middleware.html) and [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware?tabs=aspnetcore2x).

 The `CloudBlobContainer` provides a grouping of a set of [blobs](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-dotnet-how-to-use-blobs).
 This is part of the [WindowsAzure.Storage library](https://www.nuget.org/packages/WindowsAzure.Storage/).